©Mike Finn 2010

 Kevin, slowed enough by the blow to be visible now, held the sabre above his head.
 The cavalryman had shown them that move the night he found them in the bothy.
 The night he had bitten Kevin to death.
 Now Kevin was using it to cut their way to freedom.
 Running in an arc behind the two remaining brothers, Kevin hamstrung them with chilling efficiency.

 Donegan, seeing his sons fall, bellowed his outrage and rushed towards Kevin.
-Kevin stood still, let Donegan swing the shillelagh, stepped inside the big man’s reach and brought the saber down, taking Donegan’s hand off at the wrist.
+Kevin stood still, let Donegan swing the shillelagh, stepped inside the big man’s reach and brought the sabre down, taking Donegan’s hand off at the wrist.

 The villagers, who had been watching the scene, waiting to see Declan and Kevin destroyed, turned and ran when Donegan began to scream.